Your IP:

 Quick Navigation

-4. How to keep your data safe on public Wi-Fi
+4. How to be secure on public Wi-Fi

 1. Data encryption — VPN’s strong suit.
-A VPN encrypts all of your internet traffic.
-This way, no one can intercept it via public Wi-Fi, being able to see jumbled incoherent information only.
+A VPN encrypts all of your Internet traffic.
+This way, no one can intercept it via public Wi-Fi and can see jumbled incoherent information only.
 Various types of VPN encryption exist, but most top-notch VPN services use AES-256 encryption (the last three digits represent the length of the secret key) — a golden standard in the security field.

-1. Hidden IP address — a VPN basically gives you a new online persona, masking your real IP (which can give away a lot of personal information, by the way, like your location).
+1. Hidden IP address — a VPN gives you a new online persona, masking your real IP address (which can give away a lot of personal info, by the way, like your location).

 2. Anonymity — You get an anonymous IP to protect your real identity and enjoy your privacy online.